- Pay 2.13% interest rate

 - Under 50 Equity Release Scheme

-Lump-sum lifetime mortgages can reduce the inheritance for your family.
+Lump-sum lifetime mortgages can reduce your family’s inheritance —Releasing Equity To Buy Another Property.
 Monthly payment equity release may impact entitlements to state benefits.
-You may need to pay a legal fee and you could be exposed to changes in interest rates with some products.
+You may need to pay a legal fee and could be exposed to changes in interest rates with some products.

 - L&G Legal & General Flexi Max Voluntary Repayment Plan